betenner/D2R-Offline/readme.md

 These are no longer hardcoded inside the tool to prevent conflicts or unwanted behavior in game future updates.

 ## Language Support
-To change the language of the game, place one of the prefered patches inside your `patches.txt` file.
+To change the language of the game, place one of the preferred patches inside your `patches.txt` file.

 - German
 ```